 The H8G is a 4K Quantum ULED capable of up to 90 local dimming zones and 700-nits peak brightness.
 The H9G delivers up to 180 local dimming zones and 1000-nits peak brightness and has a 120Hz native panel and Far Field Voice Control.
 Both of these ULEDs support Dolby Vision HDR and Dolby Atmos sound too and start in the region of $450.

 Right at the other end of the Hisense TV market, are the Hisense Roku TVs.
 We love the extremely affordable Hisense R50B7120UK Roku TV which won itself all five stars in review.
-It's one of the very best budget TVs around right now and is available in sizes from 43-65in, plus it comes with the benefit of Roku's excellent smart platform.
+It's one of the very best budget TVs we've tested and is available in sizes from 43-65in, plus it comes with the benefit of Roku's excellent smart platform.
 The US versions for 2020 are the Hisense R8 and R6 Roku TVs.

-At this super-low price, you don't get all the nuance of a mid-range or flagship set but there's plenty of punch with lots of colour and dynamism and a host of excellent features.
+At this super-low price, you don't get all the nuance of a mid-range or flagship set but there's plenty of punch, excellent features and, in the case of the R8 and R6, Dolby Vision support .
 They're a very useable, excellent value proposition.

-If you'd rather aim a little higher, then Hisense also has a range of reasonably priced LED TVs which sit in between the ULEDs and the Roku TVs for 2020.
-We haven't had a chance to get them into our test rooms as yet but there look to be competitive deals on the 7400 and 7500 series, particularly at the big screen sizes.
+If you'd rather aim a little higher, then Hisense also has a range of reasonably priced LED TVs which sit in between the ULEDs and the Roku TVs.
+We haven't had a chance to get them into our test rooms as yet but there look to be competitive deals on the 2020-launched 7400 and 7500, particularly at the big screen sizes.
 They're currently available at John Lewis and Currys in the UK.

 …or a small TV